Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 I'm a charismatic cult leader.

-Yeah, you're right, we're the problem.
+You're right, where the problem.

-So they started making this silverware in 1877,
+So they started making this silverware

-Yeah, silverware, the same thing.
-It's just silver that you're wearing.
+It's just silver that you're aware.

 Peter Jackson.